brurucy/senior/README.md

 As an argument to the cli, you can give:

-1. A path to a file <required>
+1. A path to a file
-2. A path to a file <required> alongside a function name <optional>
+2. A path to a file alongside a function name
-3. A path to a file <required> with a class/struct/parent element <optional> and a function name <optional>
+3. A path to a file with a class/struct/parent element and a function name

 In return, you will be prompted with an improved version.
 If you accept it, by pressing y, then the original file will be overwritten with the suggestion.